MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 > [!NOTE]
 > A Teams mobile user cannot collaborate on a group call with a Dynamics 365 Guides user on HoloLens.

-On grooup calls, you can switch between participants' video feeds and mute or remove participants as needed.
+On group calls, you can switch between participants' video feeds and mute or remove participants as needed.

 You can combine HoloLens users with Teams users in different combinations: